Apply for admission to the University of Southern Indiana (USI). You must first be admitted to the university before we may package financial aid.

 Instructions are available to help you navigate myUSI to report/check outside resources and scholarships.

 The Direct Loan will be packaged to eligible students upon receipt of the FAFSA.
-Accept, decline or reduce the Direct (Student) Loan on myUSI on or after July 1.
+Accept, decline or reduce the Direct (Student) Loan on myUSI after July 1.
 Academic year loans apply to August – May and require two disbursements, one in fall and one in spring.
 If you choose to accept all or a portion of your Direct (Student) Loan, as a first time Direct Loan borrower you must complete Entrance Counseling and a Master Promissory Note.

 Direct (Parent) Plus Loan request forms are available in paper form or online.
 If interested, your parent may apply for the Direct PLUS Loan after July 1.
 First time Direct (Parent) PLUS borrowers must complete a Master Promissory Note.